 In cryptography, there is a core ingredient required to build any security system: random numbers.
 More precisely, unpredictable random numbers.
 But generating unpredictable random digits isn’t easy.
 As a great example, computers, which are great for many things, are completely useless for generating unpredictable random digits.
 Computers are deterministic machines and therefore need additional help to generate unpredictability.
+A quantum random number generator would be a type of computer capable of doing this task.

 The way to generate unpredictable random digits is by means of measuring physical, random signals.
 In physics, unpredictability exists, and we have to leverage it in computing and security systems.
 Physicists refer to this property of unpredictability as entropy.
 But what is it and why is it useful to cryptography?
 Entropy, in the context of cryptography, is related to random number generation, and more precisely, it refers to the “amount of unpredictable randomness” in a physical system.
 We call an entropy source the physical system that produces random signals.